souzainf3/RNLoadingButton/README.md

 To run the example project; clone the repo, and open the demo project

 ## Requirements
-iOS 7
+iOS 5

 ## Installation

-SAStepperControl is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+RNLoadingButton is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "SAStepperControl"
+    pod 'RNLoadingButton', '~> 0.0.1'

 ## Author

-shams-ahmed, shamsahmed@me.com
+Romilson Nunes, souzainf3@yahoo.com.br

 ## License

-SAStepperControl is available under the MIT license.
+RNLoadingButton is available under the MIT license.
 See the LICENSE file for more info.